 Rockport-Fulton is a year-round home to many species of gulls, brown pelicans, shorebirds and wading birds.
-Tour boats departing Rockport can take groups to the Aransas National Wildlife Refuge to see endangered whooping cranes (from late October to mid-April) and other wildlife.
+Tour boats can take groups to the Aransas National Wildlife Refuge to see endangered whooping cranes (late October to mid-April) and other wildlife.
 The refuge also has an alligator viewing area, a 40-ft. observation area, seven walking trails and the Claude F. Lard Visitor Center, with an auditorium and exhibit space.
 Other birding hot spots include Little Bay (also known as the Connie Hagar Wildlife Sanctuary) and the Compano Bay State Causeway and Fishing Pier .

 The Texas Maritime Museum began as an annual fall festival, exhibiting antique outboard motors, fishing equipment and mounted fish.
-In 2008, it was named the “Official Best” Maritime Museum in Texas by NBC Media.
-In addition to the main museum building, there’s a lighthouse gallery space, which has a 48-ft. high observation deck offering panoramic views of Rockport Harbor, Aransas Bay and the Intracoastal Waterway.
+In 2008, NBC Media named it the “Official Best” Maritime Museum in Texas.
+In addition to the main museum building, there’s a lighthouse gallery space, which has a 48-ft. high observation deck with panoramic views of Rockport Harbor, Aransas Bay and the Intracoastal Waterway.
 Group tours and educational programs for children and teens are available.